HTTPArchive/almanac.httparchive.org/src/content/en/2022/interop.md

 ### Grid

 CSS Grid is one of the most popular features in many years.
-[The HTTP Archive data](./css#flexbox-and-grid-adoption) shows year over year doubling of adoption since its arrival, with a slight slowdown this year (only increasing half-again instead of doubling).
+[The HTTP Archive data](./css#flexbox-and-grid-adoption) shows year over year doubling of adoption since its arrival, with a slight slowdown this year—only increasing half-again instead of doubling.
 Grid already had quite a high degree of interoperability, but there were still a number of minor differences in support.
 Work was done throughout 2021 and 2022 to improve alignment of the over 900 tests in Web Platform Tests that test features of Grid.
 If you've had past headaches trying to do something in Grid, give it another try—the situation may have changed for the better.

-A good example of this is the ability to animate grid tracks (grid rows and columns), which as of mid-2022 was only supported by Firefox.
+A good example of this is the ability to animate grid tracks—grid rows and columns—which as of mid-2022 was only supported by Firefox.
 However, as this chapter was being written, grid-track animation was added to both <a hreflang="en" href="https://webkit.org/blog/13152/webkit-features-in-safari-16-0/">WebKit</a> and <a hreflang="en" href="https://groups.google.com/a/chromium.org/g/blink-dev/c/Ll7br0giMk8/m/l4WNHdatBQAJ">Chromium</a>, meaning all three major engines should be animating grid tracks by the time you read this.

 ### Flexbox

-Flexbox is even older and more widely used: This year its use has grown again, [now appearing on 75% of mobile pages and 76% of desktop pages](./css#flexbox-and-grid-adoption).
+Flexbox is even older and more widely used.
+This year its use has grown again, [now appearing on 75% of mobile pages and 76% of desktop pages](./css#flexbox-and-grid-adoption).
 It has a similar number of tests to Grid and despite very wide adoption started in much worse shape.
 Entering 2021, some sub-features remained under-implemented, including:

 - Both Chrome and WebKit had issues with auto-height flex containers, leading to incorrectly sized images, which has now been resolved. {# TODO: Is this correct Brian?
 Added this to make it a sentence, as part of breaking up the list to allow the figures to be added #}